hammerheim-game/hammerheim-rules/5-warbands.md

 their legendary accuracy.
 Profile M WS BS S T W I A Ld
 4 3 4 3 3 1 3 1 7
-Weapons/Armour: A Rifleman may be equipped with weapons and armour chosen from the marksman equipment list.
+Weapons/Armor: A Rifleman may be equipped with weapons and armor chosen from the marksman equipment list.
 Special Rules
 Rifle Training: Soldiers of Nuln are instructed in firearms